Master of Education

 Plan of Study

 Graduates can obtain various licenses and endorsements.
 Licensing and endorsement requirements vary by state.
 Utah students must apply with the Utah State Board of Education.
+Westminster has not determined whether it meets the educational requirements for licensure in all other states within the United States, including U.S. territories.
+Students will need to inquire with additional states for information.

 Master of Arts in Teaching to Master of Education Opportunity